AIAA Aerospace Spotlight Awards Gala to Confer Top Honors Written 3 February 2020

-The highest recognition AIAA bestows to a person outside the aerospace community who has shown consistent and visible support for national aviation and space goals.
+The highest recognition AIAA bestows on a person outside the aerospace community who has shown consistent and visible support for national aviation and space goals.

 AIAA Lawrence Sperry Award

-The Lawrence Sperry Award is presented for a notable contribution made by a young person, age 35 or under, to the advancement of aeronautics or astronautics.
+The award is presented for a notable contribution made by a young person, age 35 or under, to the advancement of aeronautics or astronautics.
 This award honors Lawrence B. Sperry, pioneer aviator and inventor, who died in 1923 in a forced landing while attempting a flight across the English Channel.

 The American Institute of Aeronautics and Astronautics (AIAA) is the world’s largest aerospace technical society.
 With nearly 30,000 individual members from 85 countries, and 95 corporate members, AIAA brings together industry, academia, and government to advance engineering and science in aviation, space, and defense.
 For more information, visit www.aiaa.org, or follow us on Twitter @AIAA.